chef/chef-web-docs/chef_master/source/deprecations_property_name_collision.rst

 For example, every Ruby object has a ``hash`` method which is expected to return a number.
 If a resource creates a property named ``hash`` and stores a string instead, it could cause errors in your Chef run.

 A deprecation warning is logged when this occurs.
-In Chef 13, this will raise an exception and your Chef run will fail.
+In Chef Client 13, this will raise an exception and your Chef run will fail.

 Remediation
 =============